Packaging for eCommerce | Unboxing what you need to know

 Be careful not to fall into the idea that customer appeal doesn’t apply to eCommerce packaging.
 Although your goods aren’t in a storefront, consumers do gravitate towards goods that come in unique, sleek, and well-crafted packaging, regardless of whether they buy online or in-store.

 Beyond a wowing unboxing effect, remember that this process should also be seamless and easy to accomplish.
-No one wants to put more effort into getting an item out of its packaging than necessary.
-This plays a role in the entire event you wish to create during unboxing.
+No one wants to put more effort into getting an item out of its packaging than necessary, and this plays a role in the entire event you wish to create during unboxing.

 Proper packaging increases differentiation

-Thankfully, the modern packaging world, especially eCommerce packaging, does not have to be dull, brown, or boring.
+Thankfully, modern packaging, especially eCommerce packaging, does not have to be dull, brown, or boring.
 You don’t have to look very far to find perfect examples of how companies in the same industry differentiate themselves from their competition through packaging.

 Take, for example, the global cosmetics industry.
 It’s a dog-eat-dog world, so when brands want to snag the majority of customer traffic, turning to packaging is a great solution.
-The worldwide brand Sephora, which runs both an online and in-store offering, emblazons its packaging with the brand name in its signature black and white striping.
+The worldwide brand Sephora, which offers both an online and in-store offering, emblazons its packaging with the brand name in its signature black-and-white striping.

-Getting a grip on your packaging costs and shipping costs
+Getting a grip on your packaging and shipping costs

 Speaking of funds.
 It’s about time the discussion around packaging for products and costs comes up.
 As with most things in the world of product selling, figuring out the impact of package costs on your entire business is a necessity.

-Now, both of those options already come with costs, and after you decide which route to take, the next expense you need to consider is shipping costs.
-Size and weight play significant roles here, and the larger or heavier your package is can increase these costs.
+Now, both of those options already come with costs, and after you decide which route to take, the next thing you need to consider is product-specific shipping rates.
+Size and weight play significant roles here, and the larger or heavier your product can increase these costs.

 That would make it logical to choose the most compact and lightweight packaging possible (but keep your customisation concepts in mind).
 However, an extra player is present as well.
 It’s not your friend, but knowing how weight pricing adds to your packaging costs is essential.